Campus Law Enforcement Policies

 Springfield Police Department

-Commissioned law enforcement at Missouri State University is provided, under a memorandum of understanding, by the Springfield Police Department (SPD).
+Commissioned law enforcement at Missouri State University is provided, under a contract for services, by the Springfield Police Department (SPD).
 The SPD officers work out of a campus substation, and have full police power including arrest authority and power to search.
 When the substation officers are not available for any reason, other SPD officers will respond.

 Department of Safety and Transportation